dr3amtech/freebsd-jail-host/README.md

 ##### host_build_server_enabled

 Create an additional repository in `/usr/local/etc/pkg/repos/` using the URL and public key provided by the following two variables.
-Default: `false`.
+Default: `no`.

 ##### host_build_server_pubkey